DrNoris/SocialNetwork/README.md

 ---

-##Beyond Requirements:
+## Beyond Requirements:
-###I loved this project so much that I implemented features beyond the university requirements, such as:
+### I loved this project so much that I implemented features beyond the university requirements, such as:

 - Sending messages to multiple friends.

 - Sending photos in chats.

+- Replying to messages.

 ---